 - Do not include picture frames or borders in your images.
 Your flatwork should fill the digital image completely.

-- For sketchbooks, zines, artist books, or other multi-page works, upload as a multi-page PDF.
+- For sketchbooks, zines, artist books, or other multi-page works, upload as a multi-page PDF (up to 10MB).

 - Do not add distracting information such as embedded titles, descriptions, or designed borders to your images.
 This can make it difficult for reviewers to see and focus on the actual artwork.

 - Digital illustrations may be uploaded as a JPEG or TIFF.